sl/phrase-classifier/README.md

 # phrase-classifier
-A crnn like system for segmenting sentences by sentiment.
+An r-cnn like system for segmenting sentences by sentiment.